top of page

 Mahatma Gandhi

-Having just finished a 9 day tour of the east coast of Scotland we are delighted to say we found vegan eateries which we thought we would share with you as it’s not always easy to find places and a recommendation is worth its weight in gold!
+Having just finished a 9-day tour of the east coast of Scotland, we're thrilled to share some vegan eateries with you.
+It’s not always easy to find places to enjoy vegan food, and a good recommendation is worth its weight in gold!

 Our 7 Recommended Vegan Cafes on the East Coast of Scotland